We explore why and how the female members of the British royal family have become the real stars of the monarchy.

 Only the third Queen of the United Kingdom since 1707, she is now the longest-reigning monarch ever, and has carried the family through many a crisis.
 Stepping in to the role at just 25, following the tragic early death of her father, she’s remained steadfast in her duty ever since.
 At 93, she’s now widely regarded as one of the hardest-working women in the world, and is highly respected around the globe.

 Then, there are the younger members of the royal family.
 We explore why the women of the royal family are the real stars of the show…

-They aren’t afraid to shine a light on taboo subjects
+They don’t shy away from shining a light on taboo subjects

 Princess Diana will always be remembered for her vital work in breaking down the stigma around HIV and AIDs.

 She stunned the world back in the 80s when she was pictured hugging and shaking hands with people who had the disease – breaking down the myth that you can catch HIV simply through bodily contact.

 And amongst other things, Camilla, Duchess of Cornwall, has been integral in raising awareness of domestic violence and breaking down the taboo surrounding the subject.
 In a speech today, she said, “The campaign to end domestic violence needs voices of men as well as women, challenging the cultural, economic and political context in which we all experience the world.
 We will all benefit from building a society which will simply not tolerate this heinous crime any longer.”

 They are hugely successful in their own right

 Although she was born too early to claim her rightful place in the line of succession, Princess Anne proven to be one of the most respected and well liked members of the royal family.